loranger32/to_decimal/README.md

 - [radix](https://github.com/rubyworks/radix) ;

-They are very comprehensive, go both behind the base 36, which is the limit of Ruby, and allow to vonvert bases back and forth.
+They are very comprehensive, go both behind the base 36, which is the limit of Ruby, and allow to convert form bases back and forth.

-But they were a little too heavy for my purpose, which was simply converting from a base lesser or equal than 10 and to return an integer.
+But they were a little too heavy for my purpose, which was simply converting from a base lesser or equal than 10 and to return an integer expressed in base 10.
+So I decided to write my own gem.

 # Installation
 ```shell